gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 images.
 There's no requirement that the output image be the same dimensions as the input image.
 Specifically, similar means that for some **tile size**:
- - every **tile sized** square of pixels in the output image appears somewhere in the input image
+ - every **tile-sized** square of pixels in the output image appears somewhere in the input image
- - the relative frequencies of **tile sized** squares of pixels in the output image is roughly the same as in the input image
+ - the relative frequencies of **tile-sized** squares of pixels in the output image is roughly the same as in the input image

-In other words, the output image will have the same local features as the input image, but the global structure will be different.
+In other words, the output image will have the same local features as the input image, but the global structure may be different.

 Note that there are some alternative applications of WFC besides generating similar images, such as arranging hand-crafted tiles with user-specified